momo-trip/SmartC2Rust/README.md

 **Output (LLM-assisted reformatter):**
 - `<c_source_dir>/run_test.sh`: reformatted test script with individual test cases
 - `macro/chats_0000_reformat/{program}/`: LLM interaction prompt logs for the reformatting step

+#### Step 1.2: Prepare the entry point specification
+Each benchmark program has a `targets.txt` file in `benchmark/{program}/targets.txt` that specifies which C functions to be the entry point.
+The entry points are the C functions that will be replaced by their translated Rust equivalents and called from C via FFI.
+The `targets.txt` lists function names with their source locations in the format:
+`function_name:path/to/file.c:start_line:end_line`

+**Note:** For the benchmark programs, the entry point is set to the main function.

+See [docs/ffi-boundary.md](docs/ffi-boundary.md) for details on how the FFI boundary is designed.

 ### Step 2: Get golden flows